phalcon-orphanage/docs/pl/reference/acl.rst

     $acl->allow("Guests", "Customers", "create");
     $acl->deny("Guests", "Customers", "update");

-The allow method designates that a particular role has granted access to a particular resource.
-The deny method does the opposite.
+The :code:`allow()` method designates that a particular role has granted access to a particular resource.
+The :code:`deny()` method does the opposite.

 Querying an ACL
 ---------------